-All sponsors for students are requested to deal directly with students for Living and Food allowances from 2013.
+Please note: All sponsors for students are requested to deal directly with students for Living and Food allowances from 2013 onwards.
 The figures indicated in our schedule are indicative / tentative and can be used as a guide.
 The determination of the actual allowance to be remitted is at the discretion of the sponsors.
-This has been endorsed by the Executive meeting in November 2012.
+This was endorsed by the Executive meeting in November 2012.